 Tax Accountant in Miami Fee Pressure

 The cover story of the April 2010 edition of CFO Magazine was “Auditing Your Auditor.”
-Tax Accountant in Miami were in the throes of fierce pricing pressure, telling horror stories of ruthless underbidding and price gouging.
+Tax Accountant in Miami was in the throes of fierce pricing pressure, telling horror stories of ruthless underbidding and price gouging.
 Clients who’d been well serviced for decades started looking for cheaper alternatives … and found them.

 A few weeks ago, I showed the cover of this magazine, now 28 months old, to a group of Tax Accountant in Miami firm leaders from the U.S. and Canada and asked, “How is the pricing pressure now?”